Classical Realism: A Living Artistic Tradition

 The American Society of Classical Realism (1989-2005)

-In 1989 Richard Lack and several other artists, educators and connoisseurs founded The American Society of Classical Realism to promote accomplished artists working within the traditions of Western European academic and American impressionist art.
+In 1989 Richard Lack, Michael Coyle, Gary Christensen, and Annette LeSueur founded The American Society of Classical Realism to promote accomplished artists working within the traditions of Western European academic and American impressionist art.
 They established the Society as a volunteer, artist-run organization; it has published the Classical Realism Quarterly, the Classical Realism Journal and the Classical Realism Newsletter.
 The professional heart of the ASCR was its Guild of Artists.
 Guild members were practitioners of the varied genres within these traditions.
 Some specialized in one or two; others did work within several, or even all, of them.
-It was the desire of the ASCR to acknowledge and encourage artists whose work exhibited a mastery of the basic elements considered essential to these artistic traditions: fine drawing, balanced and harmonious design, beauty, color truth and skillful craftsmanship.
+It was the desire of the ASCR to acknowledge and encourage artists whose work exhibited a mastery of the basic elements considered essential to these artistic traditions: fine drawing, balanced and harmonious design, beauty, color truth, and skillful craftsmanship.
 Through its Atelier Scholarship Fund it also supported artists who seriously taught the principles within those traditions and art historians who conscientiously researched and wrote about artists who have worked, or are working, within them.
 The ASCR functioned successfully until the end of December 2005.

 Classical Realism: The Other Twentieth Century, exhibition catalog, Springville Museum of Art, 1982.